brendanofallon/jovian/README.md

     pip install  .

 on the command line.
-All dependencies should be automatically installed.
+There are some pretty large dependencies (pytorch, pysam, sklearn, etc), so installation may take a few minutes.

 It's a good idea to install in a separate conda environment or python virtualenv if possible, but not required unless there are dependency conflicts.